 Jane was recently awarded a Fulbright Scholarship to conduct research at the Living Earth Collaborative at Washington University in St. Louis on contributions of taxonomy to the conservation of Australian reptiles.

-Dr Tom May
+Dr Tom May (Deputy Chair)

 Tom represents the Australasian Mycological Society (AMS) on the Steering Committee.

 He is a Principal Research Scientist at Royal Botanic Gardens Victoria, where he studies the taxonomy, ecology and conservation of larger fungi, including their history, bibliography and nomenclature.
 He is member of the editorial team for the International Code of Nomenclature for algae, fungi and plants, and an Associate Editor of Australian Journal of Taxonomy.

 Katharina is President of the Australasian Systematic Botany Society (ASBS) and represents that Society on the Steering Committee.

 Katharina is a plant systematist and evolutionary biologist and leads the orchid research program at the Australian Tropical Herbarium.
 Katharina uses collection genomics to elucidate diversification, trait evolution, and systematics of hyperdiverse plant lineages.
 Her conservation genomic research assesses species delimitation and genomic diversity in Australia’s rare and threatened plants.

 Matthew is the Treasurer of Australasian Palaeontologists, and represents that association on the Steering Committee.

 He is Curator of Palaeontology at the Australian Museum and a lecturer at The University of New South Wales, where he focuses on understanding the evolution of Australian species over the last 66 million years.
 He is currently excavating a number of ion rich fossil sites to understand the impact of aridification on Australia’s fauna during the Miocene.